bytzck/BYTZ/depends/README.md

     sudo apt-get install g++-riscv64-linux-gnu binutils-riscv64-linux-gnu

-RISC-V known issue: gcc-7.3.0 and gcc-7.3.1 result in a broken `test_bitcoin` executable (see https://github.com/bitcoin/bitcoin/pull/13543), this is apparently fixed in gcc-8.1.0.
+RISC-V known issue: gcc-7.3.0 and gcc-7.3.1 result in a broken `test_bytz` executable (see https://github.com/bitcoin/bitcoin/pull/13543), this is apparently fixed in gcc-8.1.0.

 For linux S390X cross compilation: